Grooming an Akita: 10 Most Important Do’s and Don’ts

 grooming an akita

 Tangles and mats are a big concern of many Akita owners, particularly those with long-haired furry friends.
 It can cause skin irritation, so you should brush their coat regularly.
+In fact, a simple brush can seem like a scary thing to some Akitas.
+You can start slowly by offering the treat while grooming tools are near them.

+Also, keep initial sessions short and try again slowly on another day until they are relaxed and comfortable.
 It is important to make sure that before you brush your Akita, they are comfortable with the tools you will be using.

-5. DO make bathtime stress free
+5. Make bathtime stress free

+Bathing can be a super fun activity to help you bond with your Akita if you can make it stress-free.
 Bathing your dog with a partner may be helpful if you are unfamiliar.
 One person can keep focused on their safety and reward their good behavior, while the other takes care of shampooing, massaging, and rinsing.

+Make sure the water is warm or lukewarm – you don’t want the temperature to be too hot or cold.
 When bath time is over, gently pat them dry, but be careful around their eyes and ears.
 Then you dry them with a towel carefully.

 DON’TS